kavurisriharsha/webreg_scraper/docker/README.md

 - I strongly recommend having `tmux` or some other terminal multiplexer installed to make it easier to manage steps 3 and 4 in the setup process below, but it is not strictly required.
 You can also just open up multiple terminal windows.
 - Some basic familiarity with Docker and the command line will be helpful.
+Refer to the [troubleshooting](#troubleshooting) section below.

 ## Setup